 Hiking, an adventure for the whole family.
 This is exactly what the Serfaus-Fiss-Ladis region has set as its goal in collaboration with the well-known Austrian children’s book author Thomas Brezina.
 Under the motto “Adventure Mountains”, the writer has designed three themed adventure trails for families: the Pirates‘ Trail in Serfaus, the Witches‘ Trail in Fiss and the Explorers‘ Trail in Ladis.
 Kids don’t just get to discover nature in a playful manner on the hikes, they also get to solve all kinds of puzzles on the way like detectives.

-But there's even more hiking fun to be had: sneaky gnomes can put a spanner in the works of families hiking the Golden Man Trail.
-The trail begins at the playground Children's Mine, a disused quarry, and leads along mountain paths, wobbly bridges, play stations and climbing courses to the finish, passing eleven learning stations on the way.
+But there’s even more hiking fun to be had: below the Alpkopfbahn mid station, the new Holzkugelweg trail Serfaus with numerous marble runs promises entertaining fun for the whole family.
+The necessary balls are available at the entrance to the trail and can be taken home.
+Sneaky gnomes can put a spanner in the works of families hiking the Golden Man Trail.
+The trail begins at the playground Children’s Mine, a disused quarry, and leads along mountain paths, wobbly bridges, play stations and climbing courses to the finish, passing eleven learning stations on the way.
 The Murmliweg trail leads young adventurers to the home of the mascot Murmli and lets adventurers of all ages explore nature in new ways on the Family Adventure Trail.
 The Water Hiking Trail in Ladis is dedicated to the element of water.
 The hike takes you past rushing streams, giant springs that appear to bubble up from the roots, cascades and oversized water drops that serve as seats for relaxing on.
 Here you can sit down at resting places amidst water loops and a water xylophone that plays cheerful but also soul-stirring melodies.
-At the “Tiroler Sauerbrunn", an officially recognised mineral water and healing spring, you can refresh yourself in both body and spirit.
+At the “Tiroler Sauerbrunn”, an officially recognised mineral water and healing spring, you can refresh yourself in both body and spirit.

 Top tip for older children: they can take their smartphones with them and track down the crooks using QR codes and other technical trickery.
 Where?
 In the interactive adventure park while geocaching.
 The Bear Cache and Gold Cache Högsee in Serfaus, Wo-Bä-Lu Cache in Fiss and Interactive Village Tour in Ladis all tempt you to take part.